As explained earlier, the purpose of the selector is to select elements to be affected by various CSS rules. Selectors always appear before a {

 Now, wouldn't you agree that this is a lot better than

-style="font-family:"Copperplate Gothic Light", serif; text-align:center; font-size:150%; border-style:solid; border-color:black; border-top-width:1px; border-bottom-width:1px; border-left:0; border-right:0;"
+repeated every time you wanted a third-level header?h3 style="font-family:"Copperplate Gothic Light", serif; text-align:center; font-size:150%; border-style:solid; border-color:black; border-top-width:1px; border-bottom-width:1px; border-left:0; border-right:0;"

 So say we have two classes that describe how loudly someone is speaking.
 The classes are: